dart-lang/build/docs/faq.md

 -   Contact the author of the Builder and ask that a more unique output extension is chosen.
--   Contact the author of the Builder and ask that a more unique input extension is chose, for example only generating for files that end in `_something.dart` rather than all files that end in `.dart`.
+-   Contact the author of the Builder and ask that a more unique input extension is chosen, for example only generating for files that end in `_something.dart` rather than all files that end in `.dart`.

 ## How can I use my own development server to serve generated files?